lamng3/lamng3.github.io/index.md

   - Software Engineer Intern

 ### Music
 I enjoy composing songs.
-A song that is near and dear to my heart is listed here.
+Songs that are near and dear to my heart are listed here.

 1. [Tea and Coffee](https://on.soundcloud.com/abgfMbMrcV9uYuDU7)
 **Lam T Nguyen**